nats-io/nats-site/content/documentation/tutorials/nats-client-dev.md

 A NATS client is a producer or consumer of a NATS message.
 Producers are message publishers and consumers are message subscribers.
 Subscribers can be asynchronous or synchronous.
 NATS clients communicate in a peer-to-peer fashion via the NATS server.
 Clients do not need to know of each other's location to communicate.

-There are several client libraries for NATS, and Apcera actively maintains and supports several of these.
+There are several client libraries for NATS, and Synadia actively maintains and supports several of these.
 In addition, you can write your own.

 ## Solution files